Ready to Open an Auto Repair Shop?

 - Electrical equipment testing and tagging

 To work on modern cars, you need a good scanner and a 5 gas analyser, along with many wiring harnesses interface cables for the different makes and models connections to the scanner.

-There is an equipment list added to this if you are doing petroleum/gas conversions, but it is not usually extensive or expensive.
+The equipment for doing petroleum/gas conversions is not usually extensive or expensive.

-If you intend to get a licence to test cars for road-worthiness.
-(This licence has different names in some countries) You will also need quite a bit more equipment.
+If you intend to get a licence to test cars for roadworthiness, you will also need quite a bit more equipment.
+Note that this licence has different names in some countries and that the required equipment varies from state to state and country to country.

-A workshop that can do everything in-house will attract more customers, and if you cannot do a job because you do not have the necessary equipment or machinery, you need to outsource it.
+A workshop that can do everything in-house will attract more customers.
+If you cannot do a job because you do not have the necessary equipment or machinery, you need to outsource it.

-Never send your customer away, ALWAYS have a solution by using other specialists to do the work for you, then check it thoroughly when it is finished and then add value.
+Never send your customer away; always have a solution by using other specialists to do the work for you, then check it thoroughly when it is finished to add value.

 Here are some ways to make your workshop more profitable.

-Buy a multi unit that does the whole job.
+- Do air-conditioning repairs with a multi-unit that does the whole job.

-Equipment is expensive to buy, you need an alignment machine and an alignment hoist like the 4 post listed above.
+- Do wheel alignment.
+The equipment for this is expensive to buy, as you need an alignment machine and an alignment hoist like the 4-post listed above.
 The profit on wheel alignment is not great generally, but it does attract other sales very well.

-If you have all the equipment needed such as a 5 gas analyser and a gas fitters licence there is good money in conversions.
+- Perform LPG (liquid petroleum gas) conversions.
+If you have all the equipment needed, such as a 5 gas analyser and a gas fitter's licence, there is good money in conversions.
 Take your time with the re-tuning and calibration.